 I can’t believe it’s not meat!
 Got a hankering for burgers, pasta, and pies, but trying to incorporate more plants into your diet?
-Look no further than our round-up of strictly vegan and vegetarian restaurants in Hong Kong that offer all of your favourite Western and fusion delights without the guilt and grease.
+Look no further than our round-up of the best vegetarian restaurants in Hong Kong that offer all of your favourite Western delights.
 Dig in!

 If you’re a carb lover, Mirror & Vegan Concept is worth going out of your way for.
-Specialising in Italian classics, you’ll be able to convince yourself that your carb load is still healthy, as everything on the menu is vegan!
-They keep to a fairly simple menu, with their White Truffle Wild Mushroom Linguine ($128) and Classic Porcini Risotto ($158) being firm favourites.
+Specialising in Italian classics, you’ll be able to convince yourself that your carb load is still healthy, as everything on the menu is vegan.
+Mirror & Vegan Concept keeps to a fairly simple menu, with the white truffle wild mushroom linguine ($128) and cucurbita pepo risotto ($168) being firm favourites.
 Not only is Mirror & Vegan Concept good for you, but it’s also good for your wallet, as the set meals are super affordable.

 Mirror & Vegan Concept, 9/F, 118 Queen’s Road Central, Central | (+852) 2868 0810

-Fans of Home Eat to Live and MANA! will rejoice to hear that chef and entrepreneur Christian G. Mongendre is back with his new venture Treehouse, bringing back beloved dishes from Home Eat to Live, and providing the city with more high quality and healthy plant-based casual dining options.
-The all-day whole foods menu is made with organic ingredients that are locally sourced and features build-your-own bowls, flatbreads, cold brew coffee, smoothies and kombucha, as well as a range of gluten-free and raw options.
+Fans of Home Eat to Live and Mana! will rejoice to hear that chef and entrepreneur Christian G. Mongendre is behind Treehouse, providing the city with more high-quality and healthy plant-based casual dining options.
+Treehouse’s all-day whole foods menu is made with organic ingredients that are locally sourced, featuring build-your-own bowls, flatbreads, smoothies, and kombucha, as well as a range of gluten-free and raw options.
 The café is also designed to look like a treehouse, with all furniture designed and built sustainably.